How I got interested in Surfing and Oil Painting

 Regarding oil painting and the genre I ventured into.
 It was at Joe's shop that was across the street from Ala Moana Beach Park behind the hotel.
 The shop was located on the second floor of what was a factory of some sort.
 There was a used stretched canvas 36"X 48", paints, and brushes in the corner of the shop.
 The person who owned the items had left them.
 Asking Bob the sander about it, he mentioned "Nobody seemed to be interested in it, if you want them, go for it."
 I had done a few drawings while in the service, so doing an oil painting seemed like a interesting thing to do.
 So, Joe had 3 boards on his glassing stand and i used that for my motif to get started.

 Recalling when I was in the service.
 The draft lottery was in full tilt, and the number of draftees was increasing and being sent to Vietnam.
 I decided to join the Navy, when some of my friends were being drafted into the Army.
 After flying over to Clark AFB from Travis, I took the bus with others who were destined for Subic Bay.
-I boarded my designated ship and it wasn't long before we were cruising around the South China Seas.
+I boarded my designated ship which was a refrigerated cargo ship.
+It wasn't long before we were cruising along the waters of Vietnam supplying the other ship in Yankee station.
 A contest was thought up of who could come up with a drawing that convey our situation.
-I had won the contest while we were cruising the coast of Vietnam.
-Actually, the idea for the drawing came from a Master Chief Boatswain Mate Petty Officer, and we split the prize of $50.
+I had won the contest, actually the idea for the drawing came from a Master Chief Boatswain Mate Petty Officer that I got to know.
+We split the prize of $50.
 His slogan was "Your Supermarket Host of the Vietnam Coast" with a Cornucopia as the drawing.

 Waiting for the right wave took a while, so paddling around was what I was doing when the sets popped up.
 Most of them were closing out in the channel.
 Then there was a peak, the third wave of the set.
 I started paddling for it by the buoy, and began sliding down the face going pretty fast.
 Leaning and not putting any pressure on the turn, it was matter of a few seconds before the crest of the wave started to pitch.
 I was in position not to do anything but glide.
 In a squat position, the front of the wave became smaller until the ride ended in the channel and I came out.